Three-dimensional Yang-Mills Chern-Simons theory from D3-brane background with D-instantons: Introduction

 \section{Introduction}

-In the past decade, a specific class of Chern-Simons (CS) theory involving fundamental matters with $N_{f}$ flavors attracts many interests and the large $N$ 't Hooft limit of such theories with a $U\left(N\right)$ gauge symmetry has been studied in detail \cite{key-1,key-2,key-3,key-4,key-5,key-6,key-7}.
-It is conjectured there would be a conformal field theory living in the limitation of vanishing flavor mass.
+In the past decade, a specific class of three-dimensional (3d) Chern-Simons (CS) theory involving fundamental matters with $N_{f}$ flavors attracts many interests and the large $N$ 't Hooft limit of such theories with a $U\left(N\right)$ gauge symmetry has been studied in detail \cite{key-1,key-2,key-3,key-4,key-5,key-6,key-7}.
+It is conjectured there would be a conformal field theory living in the limit of vanishing flavor mass.
 Along this direction, some evidence was found which may be supportable to the conjecture e.g. boson/fermion duality \cite{key-8}, level/rank duality \cite{key-9}.
 On the other hand, the large $N$ field theory can be analyzed holographically by using string theory according to gauge/gravity duality or AdS/CFT correspondence which has become very famous nowadays \cite{key-10,key-11}.
-So investigation of CS theory in holography naturally becomes a remarkable topic.
+Therefore investigation of CS theory in holography naturally becomes a remarkable topic.
+And in this work, our goal is to explore an exactly holographic description of 3d theory with a CS term.